Telegram-Mini-Apps/reactjs-js-template/README.md

 browser via `http://localhost:3000`.
 Opening application this way will surely lead to errors, as long as this environment does not provide the required Telegram Mini Apps functionality.

-Telegram Mini Apps enviornment could be any specified in the [documentation](https://docs.telegram-mini-apps.com/platform/about#supported-applications).
+Telegram Mini Apps environment could be any specified in the [documentation](https://docs.telegram-mini-apps.com/platform/about#supported-applications).

 So, before starting the application, make sure you have already created it in the Telegram